terrapkg/packages/README.md

 ## Support

-Maintaining Terra requires a ton of infrastructure, package maintainer, submission review, and software engineering work to effectively maintain.
+Maintaining Terra requires a ton of infrastructure, package maintainer, submission review, and software engineering work to maintain.
 If you would like to financially sponsor Terra, please go to [the Fyra Labs sponsor page](https://fyralabs.com/sponsor/) for an overview of how to do this, and thank you so much for helping us out!